Dre Campbell Farm

 One inexpensive way to control blister beetles is to pick them off.
 However, it’s best to wear gloves.

-Also, if you don’t grab it before it sees you, it will fall to the ground beneath the plants it’s feeding on or get lost in the hay.
+Also, if you don’t grab it before it sees you, the beetle may fall to the ground beneath the plants it’s feeding on or get lost in the hay.

-Make every effort to pick up the blister bug from wherever it is and put it into a container or bucket filled with soapy water because they won’t be dead, only pretending to be.
+Therefore, make every effort to pick up the beetle from wherever it is and put it into a container or bucket filled with soapy water.

-Don’t squeeze it if you can help it; otherwise, you could end up with cantharidin all over your gloves, which, in turn, could transfer to bare skin.
+But don’t squish it; otherwise, you could end up with cantharidin all over your gloves, which, in turn, could transfer to your bare skin.

 2. Diatomaceous Earth (DE)

-This wonderful white powder is applied to the base of the host plants as well as around stones, and anywhere else you might think it would lay its eggs.
+Apply diatomaceous earth at the base of the host plants as well as around stones, and anywhere else you might think these beetles would lay their eggs.

-The silica in diatomaceous earth will tear up the underside of the beetle, killing it.
+The sharp edges of this product will cut up the underside of the beetle, later killing it.

 3. Oyster Lime Shell (OLS)

-OLS is another natural powder, and this one is full of calcite.
-It won’t kill them, as it’s more of a repellent, but it’s an excellent barrier for hindering them from laying their eggs.
+OLS is another natural powder to help control blister beetles.
+It won’t kill them, as it’s more of a repellent, but you can use it as an excellent barrier in pots and raised beds.

-It is best used before an infestation occurs.
-It is also good for enriching soil quality and raising its pH balance.
+Oyster lime shell is also good for enriching soil quality and balancing soil pH levels.

 4. Spinosad